UNH-ROV/ROV-006/Testing Codes/README.md

     * Statically defined IPv4 addresses.

     This was how the ROV was setup in the past.
-We simply used the pre-defined IPv4 link-local address already defined on the devices.
+We simply used the pre-defined IPv4 link-local address already on the devices.
 169.254.0.0/16 addresses.
 I'm hesitant to use these because I'm not sure if they always exist.

     * IPv6